 The application to register your citizenship must include the following:

 - Completed application – Download it here

-- A copy of your birth certificate (apostilled/legalized then officially translated and notarized)
+- Copy of your birth certificate (apostilled/legalized then officially translated and notarized)

-- A copy of your marriage certificate, if you are married (apostilled/legalized then officially translated and notarized)
+- Copy of your marriage certificate, if you are married (apostilled/legalized then officially translated and notarized)

-- Government-issued document that states when you were granted foreign citizenship, like an equivalent to a domovnica (Some countries like the US do not have a domovnica-equivalent, in which case you must provide explanation that this document doesn’t exist and state when you became a foreign citizen.)
+- Government-issued document that states when you were granted foreign citizenship, like an equivalent to a domovnica (proof of citizenship) – Some countries like the US do not have a domovnica-equivalent, in which case you must provide an explanation that this document doesn’t exist and state when you became a foreign citizen.

 - Copies of birth certificates for both parents, even if one is foreign (apostilled/legalized then officially translated and notarized)

-- Domovnica or certificate of registration for your parent whom had Croatian citizenship at the time of your birth
+- Domovnica or certificate of registration for your parent who had Croatian citizenship at the time of your birth

 - Any additional proof of former your Croatian parent’s life in Yugoslavia like a working book, military book, or old passport (this is preferred, but optional)